semiologic/sem-external-links/readme.txt

 == Change Log ==

+= 6.7 =

+- Fix: Some links with affiliate code may not be correctly detected as an external link.
+- Fix: Auto Convert Text Urls were being applied to Text Widgets regardless of Settings
+- Fix: A lengthy page or long embedded form could cause Auto Convert Text URLS to fail and result in some blanking of the text.
+- Change: Site domain entered in the 'Domains To Exclude' with a trailing slash is handled better and trailing slash is simply removed.

 = 6.6 =

 - New option to exclude html code blocks (pre and code) from link processing
 - Updated the text-domain to sem-external-links to match plugin's slug to support internationalization efforts

 = 6.5.1 =

 - No functionality changes in this release.
 - WP 4.3 compat
 - Tested against PHP 5.6

 = 6.5 =